MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/resources-service-scheduling.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

-A resource in service scheduling is anything that needs to be scheduled.
+A resource in Service Scheduling is anything that needs to be scheduled.
 You can set up Generic, Contact, User, Equipment, Account, Crew, Facility, or Pool as bookable resource.

 ## Create a new bookable resource